 The poncho pattern includes both written and charted knitting instructions.

 This free poncho knitting pattern from Berroco is in full swing.
 Knit with one shade of Berroco Millefiori Light, an alpaca yarn blend, the end result will be luxurious.

 Adriana is an intermediate knit worked in three panels.
 First you knit the center panel.
 Then you pick up stitches to create the side panels.
-This styling, along with the sport weight yarn, creates a swingy piece perfect for layering.
+This styling, along with the sport weight yarn, creates a knit with lots of movement that's great for layering.